MaRDI4NFDI/mardi_doip_server/docs/content/client_cli.md

 - `retrieve`: Runs retrieve for the given object (and optional component).
 - `invoke`: Runs a workflow for the given object with optional params.

-The CLI prints the resulting metadata and component counts for each action.
+The CLI prints returned metadata, counts components, and optionally writes the first component to disk for quick smoke testing.

 ### Example: download a PDF
 ```bash